michel-bodje/automate/user-manual.md

 The add-in is built using JavaScript and integrates with the Office JavaScript API.
 The codebase is modular, with each module handling a specific aspect of the add-in's functionality.

-The source code is hosted on Github at [https://github.com/michel-bodje/automate.git](https://github.com/michel-bodje/automate.git), and the add-in manifest points to its Github Pages URL at [https://michel-bodje.github.io/automate](https://michel-bodje.github.io/automate).
+The source code is hosted on Github at [https://github.com/michel-bodje/automate.git](https://github.com/michel-bodje/automate.git).

+The add-in manifest points to its Github Pages URL at [https://michel-bodje.github.io/automate](https://michel-bodje.github.io/automate), but it is not recommended to open in a browser as the app breaks outside of Outlook.

 #### Key Files and Directories
 - **`app/`**: Contains the main application logic.